braintree/braintree-ios-drop-in/.github/ISSUE_TEMPLATE/bug_report.md

 <!-- Only open an issue here if you think you've found an issue with our SDK.
 If you need help troubleshooting your integration, reach out to Braintree Support at https://help.braintreepayments.com. -->

 **Integration Details (please complete the following information):**
- - SDK/Library Version: [e.g. 8.0.0]
+ - SDK/Library Version: [e.g. 9.0.0]
  - Environment: [e.g. Sandbox or Production]
  - iOS Version: [e.g. iOS 13.0]
+ - Xcode Version: [e.g. Xcode 13.2]
- - Device [e.g. iPhone 6s]
+ - Device [e.g. iPhone 12]
- - Integration type & version [e.g. CocoaPods 1.1.1, Carthage 0.37.0, Swift Package Manager 5.1]
+ - Integration type & version [e.g. CocoaPods 1.1.1, Swift Package Manager 5.1]
+ - Development Processor Type: [e.g. Intel, M1/ Apple Silicon]

 **Describe the bug**
 Description of what the bug is.
 Please include as many details as possible.